revk/ESP32-M125/README.md

 # ESP32-M125

-This is hardware and software designed to be fitted within a Marsed M-125 set of medical scales.
+This is hardware and software designed to be fitted within a Marsden M-125 set of medical scales.

 Examples of modifications with much older prototype boards https://youtu.be/l1VAymhwtVMand  https://youtu.be/jy-5EB_Qu8Y